Overview: Unemployment Benefits Scheme In Netherlands

 Various deferred compensation plans are available in the Dutch taxation system to recompense persons for household circumstances or drop in income:

-- Rental assistance: Guidelines recommended by the applicant’s gender, the renting amount, and the family’s income earnings and configuration.
+Guidelines are recommended by the applicant’s gender, the renting amount, and the family’s income earnings and configuration.

 Your workplace is not obliged to give you notice that your agreement is coming to a close, and you are not required to give notification to your workplace.
 Nevertheless, if your company intends to prolong your contract, they must notify you at least a month before the closing date.